marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     └── romeo-and-juliet.txt
 ```

+- By the way, these files and all the code we'll write throughout this tutorial are available in the this archive and this GitHub repository, so be sure to download it and follow along!
+  - The limits of good taste do limit the amount of code I'm willing to show in one block, but the structure of the scripts and project as a whole will make much more sense when viewed together

 - It's always a good idea to take a look at the beginning, middle, and end of the raw data as sanity check, so let's do that now
 - For example, the beginning of `romeo-and-juliet.txt` is